guillaumegay13/gpt-anonymizer/README.md

 ## License 📜

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for more details.

 ## Connect & Feedback 💌